 Houston...We don't have a problem!

 Above, Jaime Jackson and AANHCP CP Eddie Drabek (El Campo, TX) are pictured with members of the Houston Police Department's Mounted Patrol Unit - the second largest in the U.S. - where all 38 horses in the unit are now barefoot!
-Pictured from left on May 18, 2010, Officer Scott Berry (AANHCP CP-TX), Jaime, Eddie Drabek, Sr. Officer Greg Sokoloski, Officer Danny Pryor (AANHCP trained) and Lt.
+Pictured from left are Officer Scott Berry (AANHCP-trained), Jaime, Eddie Drabek, Sr. Officer Greg Sokoloski, Officer Danny Pryor (AANHCP trained) and Lt.
 Randall Wallace, who is in charge of the entire unit and was ultimately responsible for allowing Officer Sokoloski to implement the removal of shoes and incorporate other natural horse care practices beginning in 2004 after years of lameness issues and high vet bills had plagued the department.
 By 2008, all horses had transitioned to barefoot with about half wearing boots while working and ALL horses are now sound!

 The vital mission of both